Rivalries in the National Rugby League: Sydney Roosters vs Melbourne Storm

-This competitive rivalry began in the 2017 NRL season when the two clubs met in Round 16 at the Adelaide Oval.
+This competitive rivalry began in the 2017 NRL season when the two clubs met in round 16 at the Adelaide Oval.
 The Sydney Roosters won a very tight game in Golden Point 25-24 then only seven weeks later, Melbourne won the return game 16–13 at AAMI Park.
-In this game, the Sydney Roosters were leading 13-12 after 73 minutes after kicking a field goal before Joe Stimson scored a late try to steal the win just before full time.
+In this game, the Sydney Roosters were leading 13-12 after 73 minutes after kicking a field goal before Joe Stimson scored a late try to seal the win just before full time.
 The competitive nature with the Sydney Roosters increased in the off season when long time player Cooper Cronk announced that he was moving to Sydney and joining the club for 2018.

 In the 2018 premiership season, the two clubs only played one game, again at the Adelaide Oval.
-It was another tight game which this time Melbourne won 9–8 with Cameron Smith kicking a late field goal to snatch victory.
+It was another tight game which this time Melbourne won 9–8 with Cameron Smith kicking a late field goal to claim victory.
 The two clubs remained neck and neck at the top of the table with the Sydney Roosters pipping Melbourne for the minor premiership on points difference.
 The two clubs did not meet until the 2018 NRL Grand Final with the Sydney Roosters winning 21–6.
 In the game, Cooper Cronk playing injured, assumed a virtual on-field player-coach role, using his years of Grand Final experience to help the Roosters defeat the Melbourne side.

-In 2019, the teams clashed twice during the season and both games were close.
-On Good Friday the Roosters defeated Melbourne 21–20 in Golden point overtime before the teams met once again in Adelaide, with Melbourne prevailing 14–12.
-The third clash of the year was the preliminary final, which the Sydney Roosters won 14–6 at the SCG.
+In 2019, the teams played twice during the season and both games were close.
+On Good Friday, the Sydney Roosters defeated Melbourne 21–20 in Golden point overtime before the teams met once again in Adelaide, with Melbourne prevailing 14–12.
+The third clash of the year was the preliminary final, which the Sydney Roosters won 14–6 at the Sydney Cricket Ground.